This article is first of the three-part series of “Why and How? – Speed Optimization for Your Site!”

 Yes and no. Depends on the plugin.
 In general try to use only what you need.
 It is like investing — you don’t go left and right spending money.
-You need to be sure if it’s worth it and decide if the cons are balanced with the pros.
+You need to be sure if it’s worth it and decide if the cons are balanced by the pros.

 Is it Really Important to Get These Extra 1-2 Seconds?